contactvpatel/SampleApp/README.md

 # SampleApp Api

-SampleApp Api is a RESTFul application that demonstrates the ability to manage Tasks (CRUD operation).
+SampleApp Api is a RESTFul application that demonstrates the ability to manage Tasks (CRUD operation) & call Multipl APIs.

-## Tehnology Requirements
-- Visual Studio 2022 / Code should be used to build the application
-- ASP.NET Core Web API (version 5/6/7)
-- If a database is used, please use SQL Server 2017 or 2019
-- Unit tests should be used to run the application (create or update)

-## Task Requirements
+## Business Requirements
+#### Multi API ####
+- Calls should occur from the front-end WebAPI to the 2 back-end APIs in an Asynchronous manner
+- Artificial delays can be introduced to mimic a longer running operation in API2 (TargetService) and API3 (AmazonService)

+#### Task API ####
 - When creating a Task, the Due Date cannot be in the past
 - The system should not have more than 100 High Priority tasks which have the same due date and are not finished yet at any time
 - Domain should include the following: